laurentperrinet/laurentperrinet.github.io/content/publication/chavane-22/index.md

 ---
+title: 'Revisiting Horizontal Connectivity Rules in V1: From like-to-like towards like-to-All'
+authors:
+- Frédéric Chavane
+- Laurent U Perrinet
+- James Rankin
+date: '2022-02-05'
+publishDate: '2024-08-06T07:35:48.408232Z'
+publication_types:
+- article-journal
+publication: '*Brain Structure and Function*'
+doi: 10.1007/s00429-022-02455-4
-abstract: 'Horizontal connections in the primary visual cortex of carnivores, ungulates and primates organize on a near-regular lattice.
+abstract: "Horizontal connections in the primary visual cortex of carnivores, ungulates and primates organize on a near-regular lattice.
 Given the similar length scale for the regularity found in cortical orientation maps, the currently accepted theoretical standpoint is that these maps are underpinned by a like-to-like connectivity rule: horizontal axons connect preferentially to neurons with similar preferred orientation.
-  However, there is reason to doubt the rule''s explanatory power, since a growing number of quantitative studies show that the like-to-like connectivity preference and bias mostly observed at short-range scale, are highly variable on a neuron-to-neuron level and depend on the origin of the presynaptic neuron.
+  However, there is reason to doubt the rule's explanatory power, since a growing number of quantitative studies show that the like-to-like connectivity preference and bias mostly observed at short-range scale, are highly variable on a neuron-to-neuron level and depend on the origin of the presynaptic neuron.
 Despite the wide availability